imohitmayank/a_lazy_data_science_guide/docs/data_science_tools/github_good_practices.md

 ## Introduction

 [GitHub](https://github.com/) is a powerful tool for version control and collaboration.
-By following these best practices, we can optimize our workflow, improve code quality, and enhance your team's productivity.

 In this guide, we will cover essential practices for using GitHub effectively.
 Whether you are a beginner or an experienced developer, adhering to these practices will help you and your team work more efficiently and maintain a high standard of code quality.

-## Individual Practices
+## Practices

 Let's go through individual steps in the lifecycle of using Github to discuss good practices,

 ### Repositories

 - **Creating Repo:** Create a new repository when starting a new project, developing a standalone feature, or creating a reusable component.
 That said, we should be careful about not creating separate projects if the individual modules are supposed to be used together.
-For example, if we are creating a dashboard (say, using React) that requires specific endpoints (say, using Python), we can combine the into a single repo and run both applications.
+For example, if we are creating a dashboard *(say, using React)* that requires specific endpoints *(say, using Python)*, we can combine the into a single repo and run both applications.
 - **Project Owner**: Each repo should have at least one Spock or owner who is responsible for new implementation or reviewing any changes made by others in form of PR.
 This helps with concentrating ownership and responsibility.
 - **Repo Structure:** The organization of files and directories within a repository is crucial for maintainability and efficiency.
 It largely depends on the specific language or set of languages used in the project.
 A well-structured repository should have a logical hierarchy, clear separation of concerns, and follow established conventions for the chosen technology stack.
-Refer [Python Good Practices](./python_good_practices.md) for more details.
+Refer [Python Good Practices](./python_good_practices.md#project-structuring) for more details.
 - **Use Descriptive Names:** Choose repository names that clearly indicate the project's purpose or content.
 A good practices is to name the repo with following nomenclature `{team}.{projectname}.{service}`.
-As an example, if AI team is  developing Content Classifier and it will be exposed as APIs, then a suitable name would be `ai.contentclassifer.api`
+As an example, if AI team is  developing a Content Classifier that will be exposed as APIs, then a suitable name would be `ai.contentclassifer.api`
 - **Include a README:** Always create a comprehensive README file that explains the project's purpose, setup instructions, and usage guidelines.

 ### Branches